 The process of manually diverting water from stream channels for agricultural purposes, industrial uses, and other reasons is practiced universally worldwide.
 These diversions of water are primarily characterized by a reduction in total flow within the stream.
 This study examines the response of benthic algae and macroinvertebrates to an environment where total flow has been reduced by over 80% in four mountain streams in Gothic, Colorado.
 The effects on macroinvertebrate abundance, richness and diversity were measured as well as algal abundance.
 Results indicate that macroinverterbrate abundance and richness are negatively impacted, and algal abundance in positively impacted, by a reduction in stream flow.
 While this was a small- scaled study, it is clear that humans need to better understand the impact that our careless water use has on stream ecosystems.

-Knowledge graph centered on Effect of a reduction in mountain stream flow on t with 12 nodes and 28 connections.
-Top connected: species diversity, benthic sampling, benthic algae, Chlorophyll-a extraction and fluorometric analysis, Stream quality assessment.
+Knowledge graph centered on Effect of a reduction in mountain stream flow on t with 13 nodes and 52 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, aquatic invertebrates, Periphyton, benthic sampling.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.